chanchailee/RegEx101/README.md

-## This project is about using a Regular Expression to find word pattern in php.
+## This project is about using a Regular Expression to find word pattern in PHP.

 ## GitHub Page URL: